Web Design for Higher Education in 2017

 You just boosted your web design for Higher Education skills – good job!

 If you follow this design advice, you’re well on the way to a smoother, happier journey for visitors to your higher education website.
-We have used effective wayfinding combined with careful content hierarchy to great effect with the Morley College website, and Glasgow Clyde College have remarked repeatedly that their students are going to love us for all of the improvements we’re bringing to their user journey.
+We have used effective wayfinding combined with careful content hierarchy to great effect with the Morley College website, and Glasgow Clyde College has remarked repeatedly that their students are going to love us for all of the improvements we’re bringing to their user journey.

 We hope you have as much success, and please don’t hesitate to get in touch if you have any questions about web design for Higher Education.